-The DOUT pin is the master in, slave out (MISO) pin for the device.
-The device shifts out command responses and ADC conversion data serially with each rising SCLK edge when the $\overline{CS}$ pin is low.
-This pin assumes a high-impedance state when $\overline{CS}$ is high.
+The DOUT pin is the serial data output pin for the device.
+The device shifts out command responses and ADC conversion data serially with each rising SCLK edge when the \overline{CS} pin is low.
+This pin assumes a high-impedance state when \overline{CS} is high.